-The government of New Zealand requires that all foreign travellers visiting New Zealand have a passport that has a remaining validity of a minimum of 3 months from the date of their exit from New Zealand.
-In order to obtain an NZeTA applicants must also pay a processing fee and a tourist tax called the International Visitor Conservation and Tourist Tax or IVL using a debit card or credit card.
+In order to obtain an NZeTA, applicants must pay a processing fee and a tourist tax called the International Visitor Conservation and Tourist Tax or IVL using a debit card or credit card.

 eTA NZ application process for Austrian nationals

-Applying for an NZeTA from Austria is quite simple and takes roughly 10 minutes to complete.
+Applying for an NZeTA from Austria is quite simple and takes roughly 10 minutes.
 Once the application has been completed, Austrian citizens will be asked to carefully review the information they have entered prior to finalizing their NZeTA request.
-This very important step ensures there are no errors nor inconsistencies between the data entered in the form and the way it appears on the visitor’s passport.
-Applicants are reminded that any mistakes may lead to processing delays or, even in the refusal of their NZeTA visa waiver.
+This very important step ensures there are no errors or inconsistencies between the data entered in the form and the way it appears on the visitor’s passport.
+Applicants are reminded that any mistakes may lead to processing delays or, even to the refusal of their NZeTA visa waiver.

 Where to apply for a New Zealand eTA for Austrian Citizens

 Austrian nationals who wish to visit New Zealand for tourism with a short stay of up to 90 days may do so with an eTA visa waiver.
 Applying for an NZeTA can be done online by filling out a simple form and does not require visiting an embassy or consulate.
-This application will require the traveler to enter information such as his/her name, address, date of birth, as well as passport details.
-Travellers will also be required to fill out a section pertaining to their health and security prior to travelling to New Zealand.
+This application will ask the traveller to enter information such as his/her name, address, date of birth, as well as passport details.
+Austrians may also be required to fill out a section pertaining to their health and security prior to travelling to New Zealand.

-Travelers from Austria who intend to stay in New Zealand longer than the 90-day allotment on the NZeTA visa, he/she should consider applying for a New Zealand Visitor Visa instead, which has a maximum length of stay of up to 9 months.
-The New Zealand Visitor Visa, however, does require visiting an embassy or consulate in Austria, since it must be requested in person.
+Travellers from Austria who intend to stay in New Zealand longer than the 90-day allotment on the NZeTA visa waiver should consider applying for a New Zealand visitor visa instead, which has a maximum length of stay of up to 9 months.
+The New Zealand visitor visa, however, does require visiting an embassy or consulate in Austria, since it must be requested in person.